terminatorul/xref-tag/README.md

 ## Included tools
 - '**xref-tag.gtags**'

-  Configures the build environment with variables to run `gtags` command, from GNU GLOBAL source code tagging system, available from https://www.gnu.org/software/global/ and from most Linux distributions.
+  Configures the build environment with variables to run [`gtags`](https://www.gnu.org/software/global/globaldoc_toc.html#gtags) command, from GNU GLOBAL source code tagging system, available from https://www.gnu.org/software/global/ and from most Linux distributions.

   Ex. installation for Ubuntu Linux: `apt install global`

-  By default GNU GLOBAL 6.6.3 is expected.
+  Tested with GNU GLOBAL 6.6.3.

   GNU global this is the most recently developed of the code browsing commands supported.
 It only supports parsing files inside the current project directory.
 To allow indexing of any sources